 Just because someone doesn't "look" sick doesn't mean they don't feel sick.

 You never know what you're going to get with thyroid disease.
-One day you feel amazing and on top of the world and the next you can't seem to get out of bed.
+One day you feel amazing and on top of the world, and the next day you can't seem to get out of bed.
 The inability to predict how you will feel at any given time makes it hard to create plans with loved ones.

-Thyroid disease can also affect your mood and emotional state causing irritability and anxiety.
-One minute you're happy and the next you feel frantic and stressed.
+Thyroid disease can also affect your mood and emotional state, causing irritability and anxiety.
+One minute you're happy, and the next, you feel frantic and stressed.
 I can't count how many times I've had to cancel plans last minute or leave a gathering early because of my thyroid disease or IBS.
-Having to socially withdraw from activities makes it hard to nurture relationships.
+Having to withdraw from activities socially makes it hard to nurture relationships.
 And it's hard for others to understand your reason why.

 Thyroid disease affects everyone differently.
 Hypothyroidism and hyperthyroidism both have challenges.
 Hyperthyroidism causes symptoms like anxiety, mood swings, unexplained weight loss, sleep problems, and brittle nails and hair.
 Hypothyroidism comes with symptoms like fatigue, weight gain, sensitivity to cold, and hair loss.